coderqianlq/spring-cloud-learning/README.md

 ### Use docker

-First, you have to make sure you have installed docker.
+First, you have to make sure you have installed docker and start docker server.

 ```
-$ docker version
+$ docker --version
 Docker version 18.06.1-ce, build e68fc7a
 ```